v-fearam/adf-databricks-example/Readme.md

   2. A Databricks Notebook execution
 - A SQL Database

-Note: So far, the deployment of the link service from Azure Data Factory (ADF) to Databricks is not correct.
-Although it has been deployed, it is not functioning as expected, and I’m unable to determine how to fix it.
-A new connection based on Managed Service Identity (MSI) needs to be created and associated with the Databricks activity.
-I will continue moving forward and revisit this issue later.
-The fix requires manual intervention

 ### 5. Upload databricks notebook

 There is a notebook on the folder `./notebooks`.
 It is possible to create it manually using azure portal adding the same content or upload using databriks cli.